 Her husband comes out onto the patio.

-“What’s shakin’,” he says.
+“What’s shakin’?” he asks.

 She turns to look at him.
 There is just one light shining by the patio doors behind him.
 He is tall and handsome with a classic Stearns County look.
 His eyes are brown and they sparkle.
 He’s like the country songs playing over and over on the radio that is always on in the garage.
 Strong, animated, and reliable.
 He can build and fix anything.
 He walks over to her and stands tall.
 The fire is a constant glow, reflecting off him.